jameswilmiller/PatternAnalysis-2025/recognition/prostate-vqae-s47739912/README.md

 ### Architecture
 The pixelCNN learns spacial dependencies between VQ-VAE embeddings.
 It begins with a masked convolution(type A) to enforce autoregressive ordering, followed by 5 residual blocks combining 1x1 and 3x3 convolutions.
 The final layers project the output to match the VQ-VAE 64 dimensional latent channels.
-The model is trained using MSE loss, the model predicts and samples latent grids that the VQ-VAE can decode into new imagess.
+The model is trained using Cross entropy loss, the model predicts and samples latent grids that the VQ-VAE can decode into new imagess.

 ## Data and Preprocessing